What is a Livestock Guardian Dog (LGD)?

-We will gives the puppies their first doses of vaccines and deworming.
+We will give the puppies their first doses of vaccines and deworming.
 Check with your vet and local laws to see what other vaccines are required in your area.
 Rabies is usually given between 3-4 months of age depending on your state’s laws.
 You will have to give boosters for the vaccines that we administer to your puppy.
-Talk to your local veterinarian for the best vaccine schedule.
-Depending on your area you may want to consider giving your dog a lyme’s vaccine as well once they are old enough.
-Flea and tick medication is also highly recommended because LGDs live and work outside in an environment where ticks thrive.
+Talk to your local veterinarian for the best vaccine schedule, there have been aggressive cases of parvovirus lately so your vet may have a different schedule than what was previously recommended.
+Depending on your area you may want to consider giving your dog a lyme vaccine as well once they are old enough.
+Flea, tick, and heartworm medication is also imperative because LGDs live and work outside in an environment where parasites thrive.

 Are your puppies registered?

 No. While our sire Voltaire is AKC registered our dam Calypso is not registered.
 She makes up for papers with her superior guardian qualities and a winning attitude.
 Although she doesn’t have papers we are committed to breeding quality Great Pyrenees and making informed decisions to better the future of the breed.
 It’s fairly common for working LGDs not to have papers as some breeders mix LGD breeds, but be wary of an LGD breed mixed with a non-LGD breed.
 Both Calypso and Voltaire are Great Pyrenees, and Embark has confirmed that through DNA testing.
-Unless you are showing your dogs you usually don’t need papers, but the American Kennel Club has created a program for purebred’s without papers (or a part of another kennel club) called the Purebred Alternative Listing (PAL) that allows purebreds without AKC registration to participate in their events.
+If you want to do sports with your dog the American Kennel Club has created a program for purebred’s without papers (or purebreds that are a part of another kennel club) called the Purebred Alternative Listing (PAL) that allows purebreds without AKC registration to participate in their events.
 All of our LGDs are working dogs and therefore do not leave the farm to participate in events, but if that is something you’re interested in it is possible without an AKC registration.
 What is important to look for in an LGD is the health of their parents, their temperament, and are their parents actively working as LGDs.

 How old do puppies have to be to go to their new homes?

-Puppies should be a minimum of 12 weeks old when they leave their mom.
-Be wary of breeders sending puppies home before 12 weeks.
+Puppies should be a minimum of 10-12 weeks old when they leave their mom.
+We typically keep the puppies until they are 12 weeks unless otherwise agreed upon.
+Be wary of breeders sending puppies home before 10 weeks of age.
 This is important because the puppies learn a lot from their mothers during these first few weeks of life.
 Since their mom is a working dog these puppies get their own little internship in being an LGD before they have to go to their future homes.
-Even if you’re not getting a puppy for LGD work they should still be with their mothers until 12 weeks of age.
+Even if you’re not getting a puppy for LGD work they should still be with their mothers until 10-12 weeks of age.

 Do Great Pyrenees get along with other pets and children?

 Yes!
 When socialized properly GPs get along great with other pets like cats and children.
 Start socializing your puppy from the day you bring them home.
-We will socialize them with the livestock, their parent LGDs, and our family (including children).
+Here is a downloadable socialization checklist created by veterinarian Dr. Sophia Yin.
+We will socialize puppies with the livestock, their parent LGDs, and our family (including children).
+We also try to desensitize them with recordings of fireworks and other loud noises.
 Positive reinforcement is the best way to socialize dogs to be friendly, focus on praise, cuddles and pets, along with rewarding good behavior.
 You should also teach your children how to behave around dogs and how to be gentle.
 That puppy you are allowing your child to play rough with now will get to be a big dog one day and they won’t understand why they suddenly aren’t allowed to play rough.
 It’s not fair to the dog and it’s not fair to your child.
 Responsible dog ownership is so important especially with children because if the dog hurts the child it is very rarely their fault but they are usually the ones that suffer.
 Dogs should never be left alone with young children or pets they don’t know.
-The American Kennel Club have created a great little dog safety book for children which you can find here.
+The American Kennel Club has created a great little dog safety book for children which you can find here.